 QuickBooks Online Plus Features

-In addition to the features listed above, QuickBooks Online Plus includes the following features:
+In addition to the features listed above, QuickBooks Online Plus includes several features.

 Online Bill Payments

-QuickBooks Online (QBO) Plus includes an integrated bill payment service called Bill.com.
-This feature allows you to pay your bills directly in QBO Plus with a debit/credit card or ACH.
+QuickBooks Online Plus includes an integrated bill payment service called Bill.com.
+This feature allows you to pay your bills directly in QuickBooks Online Plus with a debit card or credit card or ACH.
 If you want to go the snail mail route, you can also mail by check.
 There is an additional fee to use this bill payment service.
-Check out our How to Pay Bills in QBO video tutorial to learn how it works.
+Check out our How to Pay Bills in QuickBooks Online video tutorial to learn how it works.

-When you are ready to hire that first employee, QBO Plus comes with a built-in payroll processing capabilities.
-To get started, you just go to the Employee Center and click the “Turn on Payroll” option to get started.
-QBO Plus will calculate paychecks and payroll taxes and allow you to pay/submit payroll tax returns electronically, all within QuickBooks Online.
-Payroll plans start at $25 per month.
+When you are ready to hire that first employee, QuickBooks Online Plus comes with built-in payroll processing capabilities.
+To get started, you go to the Employee Center and click the “Turn on Payroll” option to get started.
+QuickBooks Online Plus will calculate paychecks and payroll taxes and allow you to pay or submit payroll tax returns electronically, all within QuickBooks Online.
+Payroll plans start at $39 per month plus $2 per employee per month.

 Zoho Books Professional Features

-In addition to the features listed above, Zoho Books also includes the following additional features:
+In addition to the features listed above, Zoho Books also includes several additional features.

 Workflows can be set up to perform tasks automatically in Zoho Books.
-For example, you can create a workflow that will send a congratulatory email to a sales rep each time they create an invoice or receive an approved estimate over a certain dollar amount (i.e. $10,000).
+For example, you can create a workflow that will send a congratulatory email to a sales representative each time they create an invoice or receive an approved estimate over a certain dollar amount like $10,000.